netbox-community/netbox-zero-to-hero/modules/9-powering-up/9-powering-up.md

 >
 >Each power feed in NetBox is assigned a type: primary or redundant.
 This allows easily modeling redundant power distribution topologies.
 In scenarios involving only a single, non-redundant power supply, mark all power feeds as primary.

-## The Project - Adding The Facility Power Panels, Feeds and PDUs
+## The Project - Adding the Facility Power Panels, Feeds and PDUs
 Eric has designed the following solution for power in the new Brisbane Comms Room:

 ### Power Panels